doctrine/dbal/docs/en/reference/sharding_azure_tutorial.rst

 .. note::

-    The sharding extension is currently in transition from a seperate Project into DBAL.
+    The sharding extension is currently in transition from a separate Project into DBAL.
 Class names may differ.

 This tutorial builds upon the `Brian Swans tutorial